titpetric/exp/cmd/go-fsck/README.md

 It's intent is mostly as a research tool, and it's not guaranteed to handle every possible edge case in terms of how people structure their code.

-Generally the tool requires `goimports -w .` to fix the imports, as we don't handle those in a fine grained way (yet).
+Generally the tool requires `goimports -w .` to fix the imports, as it does not handle those in a fine grained way (yet).
 Improvement is possible, but also, there are tools like goimports that implement this logic and we depend on that functionality as a development shortcut.